-- National Adult Division I Wheelchair Basketball Tournament: March 12-14
+NWBA Toyota Adult Division I Wheelchair Basketball National Championships: March 31-April 2

-- National Adult Division II Wheelchair Basketball Tournament: March 12-14
+NWBA Toyota Adult Division II Wheelchair Basketball National Championships: March 31-April 2

-- National Adult Division III Wheelchair Basketball Tournament: March 12-14
+NWBA Toyota Adult Division III Wheelchair Basketball National Championships: March 31-April 2

-The above events will be hosted at Wichita Hoops, a state of the art, 12-court basketball facility.
+The above events will be hosted at Wichita Hoops and the Wichita Sports Forum.
+Wichita Hoops is a state of the art, 12-court basketball facility.
 Wichita Hoops has over 100,000 feet of expansive hardwood basketball courts, and comes with other critical amenities, such as built in shot clocks and scoreboards, as well as electronically adjustable rim heights for Junior Prep Division games.
+The Wichita Sports Forum is a one-of-a-kind indoor sports facility, which boasts six basketball courts, hardwood and sand volleyball courts along with recreational features like batting cages and a 32,000 square foot air trampoline park for visitors to enjoy.

 The top 16 ranked teams for each Adult Division (I, II, III) will earn an invite to their respective divisions’ national tournament.
 A total of 48 teams from the three Adult Divisions will battle it out for a coveted national title during this event.